lddurbin/lee/content/project/tidybnb/index.md

 ### A Thousand Choices

-Looking at my analysis, you might raise a reasonable point: what if the lack of female-authored history books reviewed in *History Today*'s 2016 issues due to the fact that not a lot of history books by women were published in that year?
+Looking at my analysis, you might raise a reasonable point: what if the lack of female-authored history books reviewed in *History Today*'s 2016 issues was due to the fact that not a lot of history books by women were published in that year?

-The obvious place that could help me to answer this question is the British Library, so I duly contacted them to ask for data on history books published in 2015 (the last full year of data they had), and the gender of the author(s).
+The obvious place that could help me to answer this question is the British Library, so I duly contacted them to ask for data on history books published in 2015 (the last full year of data they had), and the gender of the author(s) for each title.
 But it turned out they don't record the author's gender, so instead I scanned through the titles, did a bit of light Googling, and published [a follow-up blog post](https://treigladau.wordpress.com/2017/01/25/a-thousand-choices/) where I highlighted a bunch of history books written by women.

 My plan was to use some sort of resource to approximate the gender of the names in the list of authors, but for various reasons it never worked out (and we can argue about the merits of such an exercise ad nauseam).
 With other things to focus on, I left this project behind and moved on with my life.